Internalization of International Law

 Theoretical Approaches to Internalization

-Despite the importance of internalization of international law into domestic law for understanding the true impact of international norms on the behavior of state and substate actors, study of internalization has not become a frequent topic of research within the field of international relations (Bianchi, 2004; Zartner, 2014).
-While this has begun to shift in the past decade as the study of international law, compliance, and norm internalization generally have become more widely considered within the field, discussion of the internalization of international law into the domestic law of a state is an issue area that has been more widely addressed within the field of international law than in international relations.
-The reasons for this could be many, but some have identified the fact that investigating how international law is internalized among different states often requires extensive knowledge of domestic systems, structures, constitutions, and laws, which makes state-by-state analysis difficult for nonspecialists.
+Despite the importance of internalization of international law into domestic law for understanding the true impact of international norms on the behavior of state and substate actors, study of internalization has only become a more frequent topic of research within the field of international relations since the early 2000s (Bianchi, 2004; Zartner, 2014).
+In the past decade, we have seen a shift as the study of international law, compliance, and norm internalization generally have become more widely considered within the field.
+It remains true, however, that discussion of the internalization of international law into the domestic law of a state is an issue area more widely addressed within the field of international law than in international relations.
+The reasons for this could be many, but some have identified the fact that investigating how international law is internalized among different states often requires extensive knowledge of domestic systems, structures, constitutions, and laws, which makes state-by-state analysis difficult for non-specialists.
 Among international relations scholars, the attention given to the importance of international law, and thus consideration of the mechanisms of internalization of international law, vary by theoretical approach (Rosenblum, 2006).
 While different strains of literature within each approach may differ slightly, the primary treatment of the main theoretical approaches in the field of international relations are discussed in the following paragraphs.

 Realism, which can be divided into classical realism, neorealism, and neoclassical realism, generally pays little attention to international law, let alone factors that influence the internationalization of international norms.
 Classical realists such as Morgenthau and Carr recognized the existence of international law, and indeed accepted that international law had the ability to influence state behavior by providing a moral compass that underlined state action (Carr, 1946; Morgenthau, 1985).
 Classical realism, however, held that international law was primarily a construct of the power relationship among states and did not consider whether and how the internalization of international law might matter.
 Neorealism, developed in the 1970s, pays even less attention to the role of international law on state behavior and whether, how, and to what effect the internalization of international law influences such behavior.
 Neorealism maintains that international law is merely a tool that states use to further their own interests and power position relative to other states (Goldsmith & Posner, 2005).
 Since for neorealists international law has no independent binding authority, the questions over whether international law becomes internalized, how it becomes internalized, and whether this ultimately matters for shaping state behavior are not part of the neorealist research agenda.
 Neorealism focuses on international system-level factors and the power relations among states, and it does not consider the variations in domestic institutions and culture that may influence state responses to international law.